Fariz-fx/Fx-Uptime-Kuma/README.md

 ## Prerequisite

 **Docker** needs to be installed on your system.
-If it's not installed, If you are interested in downloading docker refer the above repo and follow those steps for local testing
+If it's not installed,
+- If you are not interested to download docker <a href= https://github.com/louislam/uptime-kuma> Click this</a> and follow those steps for local testing

-If you are ready install Docker refer below steps
+- If you are ready install Docker
+- Refer below steps

 ### Docker Installation in Linux